numpde/idom/docs/source/index.rst

-IDOM is a Python web framework for building **interactive websites without needing a single line of Javascript**.
+IDOM is a Python web framework for building **interactive websites without needing a single line of JavaScript**.
 This is accomplished by breaking down complex applications into nestable and reusable chunks of code called :ref:`"components" <Your First Components>` that allow you to focus on what your application does rather than how it does it.